dronzal/ASAP/README.md

 standard billing.
 Therefore, the default model for streaming speech recognition was selected.
 This should fit the needs.

-Even with the powerful model of Google, we encounter still that some words or sentences are not recognised in a proper way.
+Even with the powerful model of Google, we still encounter that some words or sentences are not recognised in a proper way.
 This shows that it would be very hard to train an own, well performing model.

 #### Machine Learning (ML) / Artificial Intelligence (AI)
-* From the Google service is the API of the streaming speech recognition used.
+* The API of the streaming speech recognition used.
   Real-time speech is recorded by the ASAP-application and is send to Google.
   The speech recognition is synchronous, so it is blocking.
 A new request can be handle, whenever the previous one is processed.
 However, every client has it's own connection to the Google API.